santiagoolivos/signatureapi-tutorials/powerautomate/how-to-handle-errors.md

 In HR departments, it's common to send important documents like employment contracts, policy acknowledgements, or tax forms for electronic signature.
 However, sometimes:

-* An employee rejects the document due to an error in their personal details.
-* The email bounces because of a typo in the employee's email address.
+* The email to sign for the employee bounces.

 When these issues happen, HR teams often don’t notice immediately, which leads to delays in onboarding or compliance processes.